 - Registrations for the Workshop are not valid for the Conference and vice versa

 The FSC Research Workshop is a public event.
-Photos will be taken.
+Photos might be taken.
 The organiser reserves the right to publish photos and documentation of the workshop in print and online formats.
 By registering you consent that you may appear in print and/or online documentation.